Have you ever read a blog that was pushing for or against one particular employee assessment?

-- Due to the survey format, these are easy and cost-effective to administer.
+- Due to the survey format, integrity tests are easy and cost-effective to administer.

-- Integrity tests have been successful indicators regarding organizational outcomes like inventory theft or damage, difficulties with authority, and regular attendance.
+- Integrity tests often successfully indicate organizational outcomes like inventory theft/damage, difficulties with authority and regular attendance.

-- Ironically, questions on integrity can be answered dishonestly to produce a favorable decision rather than an honest representation of a candidate’s character.
-(How would you answer a question about whether or not you lie when applying for a much needed job?)
+- Ironically, questions about integrity can be answered dishonestly to produce a favorable decision. ((How would you answer a question about whether or not you lie when applying for a much needed job?))

 - These types of tests may be offensive to test-takers if the questions seem too personal and not related to the job.

-- These tools have been successfully used to measure many organizational outcomes, but each has its limitations.
+- Personality tests have been successfully used to measure many organizational outcomes, but each assessment has its limitations.
 So be sure you understand the specific philosophies your personality test of choice is built around.
-(A lot more to come on this topic in future posts!)

-- The survey format makes it easy and cost-effective to administer.
+- The survey format makes these types of assessments easy and cost-effective to administer.